 The French Just Want to Enjoy Their Retraite

-The French seem to think and talk more about their Social Security system than Americans do about theirs.
-Private-sector workers here contribute to not one but two mandatory state-run savings plans at work: the CNAV and the AGICO-ARCCO.
+Here in France, the multi-layered state retirement system looms large in people’s lives.
+Private-sector workers in France contribute to not one but two mandatory, pay-as-you-go (paygo) state-run savings plans: the CNAV and the AGIRC-ARRCO.
 Together the two plans replace a big chunk of their pre-retirement income taxes.
-Now the French have a new voluntary, defined contribution savings program called the PER.
+Since 2019, the French have had a new voluntary, tax-favored defined contribution savings program called the PER.

-The French will rush into the streets in defense of their retirement programs.
+The French will even take to the streets in defense of their retirement programs.
 In 2023, when I was in Bordeaux, where my daughter lived at the time, the trade unions responded to President Macron’s threat to raise the retirement age to 64 from 62 with a series of peaceful but loud parades and demonstrations.
 When Macron made good on his threat, they set fire to the door to City Hall.

 Pétanque: It takes steel balls

 How do reasonably-fit retirees spend their afternoons here?
-They play “pétanque.”
+They play pétanque.
 This variant of lawn bowling or bocce is played with hollow steel balls and has the same objective as horseshoes.
-There are two teams of one to three players each.
+There are two teams of one, two, or three players.
 Each player takes a turn at tossing one or two steel balls at a small red or green wooden target ball (the “jack”) from a fixed point about 20 feet away.

 Pétanque is uniquely French,” wrote the Canadian writer Paul Shore about the game.
 “The players tend to be middle-aged to elderly men whose exposure to the sun from playing the game gives them a healthy, light-brown tinge, usually coupled with a skin texture similar to that of a well-aged French prune.
 These gentlemen seldom speak, and when they do open their mouths, what is heard is usually slang or profanity, or silence followed by a puff of smoke from the drag they took of a cigarette several minutes earlier.”